Gurubux/datacamp_dl/README.md

-# CHpater 4: Evaluating and Improving Models
+# Chpater 4: Evaluating and Improving Models